Receipts Manual

 Receipts

 The Receipts tab allows you to add, edit, and view your receipts.
 It also provides totals for each account and category.
 There are four main views including an account list view, category list view, receipt list view, and the receipt view.
 Tap the + button from any of the list views to add a new receipt.
+If sync is enabled, pull down any of the list views to initiate sync.

 Accounts